katefengx/power-outage-prediction/_site/README.md

 # Assessment of Missingness
 ## NMAR Analysis
-The column `'CAUSE.CATEGORY.DETAIL'` is likely to be NMAR because its missingness does not depend on other columns.
-For example, rows that had severe weather in ‘CAUSE.CATEGORY’ had both missing and non-missing data in `'CAUSE.CATEGORY.DETAIL'`, so it is not dependent on other columns.
+The column `'CUSTOMERS.AFFECTED'` is likely to be NMAR because its missingness does not depend on other columns.
+The missingness of this column is dependent on how each company records the number of customers affected, as the `'CUSTOMERS.AFFECTED'` column is an aggregate of multiple companies.
+Different companies could have different standards for recording their number of customers affected.

-To make this column MAR, we would need to visit external databases to see if some utility companies provide `'CAUSE.CATEGORY.DETAIL'` more consistently than others.
+If we had the information on the standards of how each company records their data, this column could be MAR.

 ## Missingness Dependency
 There are various columns where there is missing data.
 We wanted to find out if the total electricity consumption, `'TOTAL.SALES'`, is dependent on the missingness in the electricity demand loss column, `'DEMAND.LOSS.MW'`.